Ice beach waterfall

 Icelandic Waterfalls

 Waterfalls are countless in Iceland.
-The multi-plateaued volcanic landscape with massive melting ice-caps create the perfect environment for a variety of waterfalls.
-Waterfalls can pop up where they are not supposed to like the cascade on glacier ice in the image above.
-In the photo above, the waterfall is created by an ocean wave on glacier ice with a slow shutter = 1/10 second @ f/18.
+The multi-plateaued volcanic landscape with massive melting ice caps creates the perfect environment for a variety of waterfalls.
+Waterfalls can pop up where they are not supposed to, like the cascade on glacier ice in the image above.
+In the photo above, the waterfall is created by an ocean wave on glacier ice with a slow shutter speed of 1/10 second at f/18.

 Shutter Speeds

-I have include just a few studies of some of the larger waterfalls in Iceland.
-Really, I want to demonstrate pros and cons of long exposures on a few different types of waterfalls.
-The typical effect of a slow shutter on a waterfall is the popular Milky effect.
-Although this article gets a bit towards the Milky end of long exposures, special consideration is actually around the details that medium exposures allow.
+I have included just a few studies of some of the larger waterfalls in Iceland.
+Really, I want to demonstrate the pros and cons of long exposures to a few different types of waterfalls.
+The typical effect of a slow shutter on a waterfall is the popular milky effect.
+Although this article gets a bit towards the milky end of long exposures, special consideration is actually around the details that medium exposures allow.

 Sponsored